C interface (GPU)

 float _Complex f0;

 Now the actual work can begin.
 First, we allocate the host (CPU) arrays and fill the x and c arrays with appropriate values (f will hold the output of the cuFINUFFT call).
-The frequencies in x must be in the interval \([-\pi, \pi]\) while the coefficients c can be any value.
+The frequencies in x are interpreted with periodicity \(2\pi\), while the coefficients c can be any value.
 Here we draw the frequencies and coefficients from the uniform distributions on \([-\pi, \pi]\) and \([-1, 1]^2\) respectively.

 x = (float *) malloc(M * sizeof(float));